OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **Black photo frame 8"x10" ~€10**

   This might be the trickiest part to source, as the card insert (also called the 'mount') needs to fit the 8"x10" frame but fit a photo closer in dimension to 5.5"x7.5" in order for just the e-ink part of the board to be in-frame.
+The inkplate I bought came with a 3D printed case that looks good enough, and has ports in the right places for charging/SD card access etc and a handy (but a flaky..) on/off switch.

 ## Setup